Rabbit Hemorrhagic Disease Virus (RHDV)

 In late September 2021, around 50 feral domestic rabbits disappeared/died in Northwest Edmonton where there was confirmed RHDV2.
 They were largely free-ranging in an unfenced area widely available to wild hares, jackrabbits, and other terrestrial/avian scavengers.

 In late May 2022, two confirmed cases of RHDV2 were reported in Calgary, AB.
 Both of them were indoor rabbits.
+From the end of August through October 2022, Calgary experienced a massive outbreak of RHDV2 that wiped out 3 feral domestic rabbit colonies around the city and 1 (the first in Alberta!) wild Cottontail.

 NOTE: RHDV2 infects only lagomorphs and does not pose health risk to people, livestock, or pets other than rabbits.